Birdwatching in Kenya

 Between October and February many palearctic migrants come to Kenya's marine and inland shorelines.
 Many swallows, terns and waders will be found during this time; whilst between June and July weavers and bishops are in breeding plumage and many Southern African migrants visit.

 Kenya's national parks make excellent centres for bird watching in Kenya - the Maasai Mara for the rosy-throated longclaw and magpie shrike; the Samburu for the rare shining sunbird and pink breasted lark; and Nairobi for the northern pied-babbler and Pangani longclaw.
 Kenya' handful of endemics include the Tara River cisticola, the Aberdare cisticola; Hinde's pied-babbler; William's lark; Sharpe's pipit; and Clarke's weaver.

 This diverse range of habitats supports a great diversity of bird species - and makes a birdwatching holiday in Kenya very rewarding!
 For some of the better lodges and camps for birders in Kenya, see below.

 7 places found for birdwatching in Kenya

-Elsas KopjeMeru National Park has around 300 different recorded bird species, and when we visited, Elsa’s Kopje had a top bird specialist and experienced guide.
-He was always keen to share his passion with fellow birding enthusiasts.
+Elsas KopjeMeru National Park will appeal to those on a Kenya birdwatching holiday for over 300 recorded bird species.
+When we visited, Elsa’s Kopje had a top bird specialist and experienced guide who was keen to share his passion.
 More about Elsa's Kopje